FlexI7Pro/Minecraft-Java-Security-Audit/warn.md

 }
 ```

-The two byte arrays ARE allocated (on heap) before `handleKey` is called — the allocation happens during packet deserialization in `PacketDecoder.decode()`.
-By the time the RSA size check rejects the input, the memory is already consumed.
+The two byte arrays ARE allocated (heap) prior to the `handleKey` invocation — the allocation occurs during the packet decoding process in `PacketDecoder.decode()`.

 **Rate-limit=0 default**: The `rate-limit` property controls `ConnectionRateKicker`.
 When set to 0 (default), there is no limit on connections from a single IP.
 The server accepts new connections as fast as the TCP stack can complete handshakes.